andycroll/andycroll.com/_posts/2023/2023-07-17-beware-of-raw-erb.md

 The [`pagy` gem](https://github.com/ddnexus/pagy) recommends using the raw syntax `<%== pagy_nav(@pagy) if @pagy.pages > 1 %>`.
 This is safe to use because the output of `pagy_nav` is handled by the gem and there's very little risk of XSS as a result.

-The two reasons you might see this.
+The are two reasons where you might see this:

 One is for performance, because there is a small overhead to managing the sanitization of each of the strings, but if you have a large amount of text you might see a performance benefit from avoiding the escaping.